frederic-perez/AmE-dictionary/data/dictionary.md

 __conveyancing__ _n_ :five: /kənˈveɪənsɪŋ/ (Law) The branch of law dealing with the transfer of ownership of property.
 The branch of legal practice dealing with the conveyance of property or real estate.
 __conveyor belt__ _n_ A continuous, moving belt that transports materials or packages from one place to another.
 __conviction__ _n_
-__convivial__ _adj_ :six: Fond of feasting, drinking, and good company; sociable. _Syn_ jolly, merry, festive, jovial _Weston was chatty and convivial, and no friend to early separations of any sort._ _Convivial atmosphere._
+__convivial__ _adj_ :seven: /kənˈvɪv i əl/ Fond of feasting, drinking, and good company; sociable. _Syn_ jolly, merry, festive, jovial _Weston was chatty and convivial, and no friend to early separations of any sort._ _Convivial atmosphere._
 __convoke__ _v_ To call together to a meeting.
 __convoluted__ _adj_ :dart::three: /KAHN-vuh-loo-tud/ Very complicated and difficult to understand. _Syn_ involved, intricate _The textbook has a detailed drawing of the convoluted surface of the brain._ _The author goes on detours and tangents and his reasoning is convoluted._
 __convolution__ _n_ __2__ An intricate, involved, or confused matter or condition.